By Kapil Arora and Brent Pringnitz, ISU Extension and Outreach

 The Iowa Drainage School is being offered to address these issues on Aug.
-21-23 at the Field Extension Education Laboratory (FEEL) between Ames and Boone, Iowa.
+20-22, 2013, at the Borlaug Learning Center on the Northeast Research and Demonstration Farm near Nashua, Iowa.

 The intent of the Iowa Drainage School is to provide training about agricultural drainage concepts; planning and laying out drainage systems including surveying a profile, calculating tile line sizes and spacing using actual field data; and making connections and setting up drainage control structures.
 Regulatory considerations and fixing common drainage system issues will also be discussed.